abachleda/FM_e-services/README.md

 3. A requirements.txt file has been supplied with all the necessary libraries required to use this tool.
 Use Command Prompt to navigate to the directory C:\KTP_e-services-master and use pip install -r requirements.txt to ensure all requirements are present.

-# How to run data processing services
-After all required packages were installed on the local machine e-services can be either run from command window (1) or added to Task Scheduler and run as a periodic task (2).

-1. Open cmd and navigate to specific service location using: <br />
-cd C:/KTP_e-services-master/<name_of_the_service><br />
-py mail.py